Blender vs Mixer (Differences & When to Use)

 Countertop Blender

 The other main type of blender is called a countertop blender.
-One of the most obvious differences between an immersion blender and a countertop blender (other than their size/weight) is that a countertop blender can hold your ingredients.
+One of the most obvious differences between an immersion blender and a countertop blender (other than their size/weight) is that a countertop blender can hold your ingredients rather than using a separate bowl.

 The container provided with countertop blenders is usually transparent, which means you can watch as your blender liquifies your ingredients.
 This gives you a great ability to judge when your blending is complete.